 Available Life Insurance For Children With Autism

-Your son or daughter could obtain any type of whole life insurance, universal life, and other types of permanent insurance.
+Provided they are high functioning, your children can obtain any type of whole life insurance, universal life, and other types of permanent insurance.
 Because of your child’s age, whole life insurance is usually a good option.
 Term life insurance on children is also an option.

-If they don’t qualify, guaranteed issue whole life insurance exists.
+However, if your child has moderate to severe autism, then guaranteed issue whole life insurance exists.
 Depending on the state where you live, it is available.

 John, I’ve checked, you say.
 Guaranteed-issued life insurance is only available for people age 50 and older.

 No, we do work with a carrier that provides guaranteed-issue whole life insurance for people less than age 40.
 We even have helped children as young as 1 month get life insurance on a guaranteed-issue policy.